When I’m auditing websites, image optimisation has often been ignored more than anything, particularly technical SEO-wise.

 Product Images for Conversion

-In physical stores you can feel products, play with them, smell them, see the size and shape and even hear them if you need to.
+In physical stores you can feel products, play with them, smell them, see the size and shape and even hear them if necessary.

-Some physical shops have their own signature smell and you’ve probably noticed that Subway smell if you’ve been anywhere near one of their sandwich franchises.
+Some physical shops have their own signature smell, and there are businesses based on adding scents to retail stores.
+You’ve probably noticed that Subway smell if you’ve been anywhere near their sandwich franchises.
 Studies have shown this attack on the senses can increase our desire for a product and increase sales.

-How do you create that same desire in an online store?
+How do you create that same desire in an online store, while reducing returns?

-The more attractive your products look to customers, the better your conversion rate will be.
+The more attractive a product looks to customers, the better conversion rate will be.
 And images are far more likely to elicit an emotional response than words.

-Before I start I should mention that while the below suggestions will work for many and are often best practice, they won’t work for all!
-There is value in A/B testing any changes.
+Before starting, I should mention that while the below suggestions will work for many and are often best practice, they won’t work for all.
+There is value in A/B testing changes.

 High-Quality Photos, Not Stock